rahulshivan05/django-hotel/README.md

 # django-hotel

 firstly You go to the django-hotel.Then go to the src file and you are able to see the the flie name is "project".
-Click to the that file and then finally you entered the main file and all the code is front of you.
+Click to the that file and then finally you entered the main file and all the code is front of you.# django-hotel
 1. Open the terminal and write #"python manage.py makemigrations" OR #"python manage.py migrate".
 2.When Everything done then type "python manage.py createsuperuser" in the terminal.
   ->When you type this thing in the Terminal the ask some Something like: